alexeybachin/jsonformsgenerator/README.md

-# JSON Forms Generator
+# JSON Forms Generator (veeam task)
 #### An app that generates a form from given JSON schema

-Runs on Parcel with React
+Runs on Parcel with React.
+While there are plenty of libraries and npm packages for JSON form generation, I opted for creating one from scratch, with possibility of adding features later.

+Read this readme first.

 1. 'npm install'
 2. 'npm run start'